Warm Mexico Salsa {Mexico}

 I am dreaming of Mexico right now.
 Sounds so nice, but a bowl of this salsa and chips will totally do!
 Looks incredible and I love that it is warm!

-Yes, El Patio & Dreams Puerto Aventuras was incredible!
-I have been working on a photo book and I still can’t believe what a perfect destination it was for our family holiday.
+Yes, El Patio & Dreams Puerto Aventuras was incredible – a perfect destination for our family holiday.

 My mom has made a similar salsa using canned Hunt’s tomatoes for as long as I can remember.
 Something about Hunt’s tomatoes (my grandma only used Hunt’s as well!) makes the salsa just a little sweeter.
 My mom puts her salsa ingredients into the blender along with at least 1 serrano chile or a couple of yellow chiles.
 I will try it warmed next time I make it!